elasticpath/html5-reference-storefront/documentation/introduction.md

 Welcome to the Elastic Path's HTML5 Reference Storefront!

 The HTML5 Storefront is an flexible e-commerce website backed by Elastic Path's Cortex API.
-The HTML5 Storefront, comprised of the latest technologies (JavaScript, HTML5, jQuery, CSS3, {less}, Marrionette, Node.js, etc), is designed for extensibility.
+The HTML5 Storefront, comprised of the latest technologies (JavaScript, HTML5, jQuery, CSS3, {less}, Marionette, Node.js, etc.), is designed for extensibility.

-E-commerce functionality (cart, authentication, profile, search, etc) is separated from the website's presentation, allowing front-end developers to work on the CSS without having to touch the JavaScript, while JavaScript developers can develop functionality without having to touch the front end.
+E-commerce functionality (cart, authentication, profile, search, etc.) is separated from the website's presentation, allowing front-end developers to work on the CSS without having to touch the JavaScript, while JavaScript developers can develop functionality without having to touch the front end.
 Each customization layer is separated from the HTML5's core code, so neither developer has to touch the Storefront's engine.